McCLIM/McCLIM/Backends/beagle/README.txt

          loop.

 Note #3: If you'd rather run with the CLX back end, load CLX
          instead here.
-It is possible to with multiple ports simultaneously so that both a CLX and a Beagle Listener can be run side by side for comparative purposes (or just because the Listener is actually usable for something useful when running under CLX).
+It is possible to run multiple ports simultaneously so that both a CLX and a Beagle Listener can be run side by side for comparative purposes (or just because the Listener is actually usable for something useful when running under CLX).